sambabhouria/nextjs-tailwindcss-twitch-app/README.md

-# Build Twitch with Next JS and Tailwind CSS _Bonus NextAuth.js_(Github & Google!, )
+# Build Twitch with Next JS and Tailwind CSS _Bonus NextAuth.js_(Github & Google, Facebook,Apple)

 Learn the Next.JS routing and the Image component as we take advantage of lazy loading images! using some mock data from https://mockaroo.com and utilizing Headless UI!